 Step 1: Turn the Air Conditioning Off and the Blower On

-Step 2: Pinpoint the Trouble
+Step 2: Diagnose the Trouble

-- Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run low.
+- Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run out.
 Low refrigerant means there’s a leak somewhere.
 Only a technician can find the leak, mend it, and recharge the air conditioner to the appropriate level.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.